Is it better to study an MBA abroad?

 "CEIBS aims to create business leaders with a broad skill set as is required for a global and constantly changing environment.
 CEIBS focuses on ensuring students are able to adopt a global and local perspective, capable of dealing with complex change and are skilled in leading innovation.
 CEIBS achieve their aims for students by combining solid business training with team collaboration and open communication."

 Hong Kong – University of Hong Kong Faculty of Business

 "The University of Hong Kong (HKU) MBA is an intensive 14-month full-time MBA programme offered with the option of three streams: the London Track with the London Business School; the New York Track with Columbia Business School; the Hong Kong/China track with Fudan University."

 "After completion of the program at IUJ, graduates have not only an MBA, but a unique global perspective, real-world international management experience, and a powerful business network in Japan and in the 80 other countries worldwide where IUJ alumni are government and business leaders.
 This is the IUJ advantage."

 France/Singapore – INSEAD

 "INSEAD operates its MBA programme over the course of ten months, across campuses in Europe and Asia.
-INSEAD uses a combination of study groups, classroom exchance and other techniques including case studies and computer simulations to challenge students’ thinking and change their outlook."
+INSEAD uses a combination of study groups, classroom exchange and other techniques including case studies and computer simulations to challenge students’ thinking and change their outlook."

 USA – Columbia Business School

 "The first year focuses on completing the core curriculum, which provides the foundations for building success in any field.
-By the end of the first year and throughout the second year students select from a number of electives which offer insights into specialization areas of expertise."
+By the end of the first year and throughout the second year students select from a number of electives which offer insights into specialisation areas of expertise."